 So you get the written crochet pattern for the Lemon Peel Hat, plus 3 video tutorials (Lemon Peel Stitch, Faux fur pom-poms, Perfect Ribbing).
 This should be the easiest and fastest hat pattern you ever created.

 In addition, I would love to see your color combination you will choose for this hat.
 Will you just use one color like me?
 Or multiple colors?
-I decided to use only one color such that I could give the homemade faux fur a special emphathis.
+I decided to use only one color such that I could give the homemade faux fur a special emphasis.

 I used the Everyday yarn from Premier Yarns which will soon be called the Anti-Pilling yarn as I was told at Creativation.
 It is a super soft and easy to use worsted weighted yarn.
-But you can really use any worsted weight yarn you have on hand for this pattern.
+But you can really use any worsted weight yarn that you have on hand for this pattern.

 Need more Free Hat Crochet Pattern inspiration?
 Check out these ones:

 Let me not hold you off anymore.
 Let’s get to the pattern. 🙂

 But, before I show you the materials and the actual free crochet pattern, please be sure to add this pattern to your Ravelry Favorites by clicking the button below as that allows my pattern being shown to more people who might want to see it and also want to make it.

 If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.

 In addition, I created a downloadable pdf for you all, that has all the pictures separated from the pattern.
 So you can choose whether you want to print them or not.
 That can save you a lot of ink in the long run.

 You can get the crochet pattern for the Lemon Peel Hat on Ravelry, Etsy, LoveCrafts, or my new membership The Crochet Club.
 The Crochet Club has so much more to offer than just PDF patterns!
 You get tutorials, references and the complete VIP treatment as well.